When Do You Need a Plumbing Permit? A Homeowner's Guide

 The easiest approach: call your local building department and describe the work.
 They'll tell you whether a permit is required, how much it costs, and what inspections are required.
 Most departments can answer this question over the phone in five minutes.

 If you're hiring a licensed plumber, they should handle permits automatically for work that requires them.
-If a contractor tells you "we don't bother with permits for this type of job" — that's a red flag.
+The Plumbing-Heating-Cooling Contractors Association publishes member guidelines that treat permit compliance as a baseline professional standard.
+If a contractor tells you "we don't bother with permits for this type of job," that's a red flag.

 Use our plumbing cost estimator to include permit costs in your project budget.
 Also read our guide on when to hire a professional plumber to understand which jobs require licensed contractors by law.